 Application

-This unit describes the skills and knowledge required to apply current best practice standards in relation to case management, service quality and information management in the specific context of career development practice.
+This unit describes the skills and knowledge required to apply current best practice standards in relation to the coordination and monitoring of quality management systems, case management processes, service quality and information integrity within the context of career development.
+It involves evaluating service delivery against professional standards and implementing continuous improvement strategies to support client outcomes.This unit applies to career development practitioners working with significant autonomy and self-direction either within an organisation or as independent practitioners.

-This unit applies to career development practitioners working with significant autonomy and self-direction either within an organisation or as independent practitioners.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria